whatotter/qt-kunai/README.md

 tap once to go down one, hold for 1-2 seconds to run
 hold 3-4 seconds to set a script to autorun on next boot
 hold for 4+ seconds to clear the autorun

+to clear the autorun script w/o running anything, go into programming mode (view section below) and it'll automatically clear entering it - just press the reset button and boom to not run anything on start, hold the boot button about half a second to 1 second after the orangeish light flashes

 ## adding scripts/programming
 to program your qtkunai after it's been "flashed", you have to hold the BOOT button after it's booted (contradictory)